NaveenKumarReddyK/naveenkumarreddyk/README.md

 ## Hi I am Naveen 👋👋

-### I am not code blodded instead I am warm blooded 😉
+### I am not code blooded instead I am warm blooded 😉
 ### Intern right now 🔭

 #### ⚒ &nbsp; Technologies I have been learning and using